jup-ag/space-station/docs/5-developer-topics/10-builder-tips.md

 ---
+sidebar_label: "General Builder Tips"
-title: General builder tips on Solana
+description: General builder tips on Solana
 ---
-# General builder tips on Solana
+# General Builder Tips on Solana

 **New to building on Solana?**